-When adding a card to their inkwell through the normal once-per-turn action, the player adding the card must ensure that their opponent has full knowledge of which card is being added, including by announcing the name of the card.
-The opponent must be allowed to verify that the card has the inkwell symbol around the cost.
+When adding a card to their Inkwell through the normal once-per-turn action, the player adding the card must ensure that their opponent has full knowledge of which card is being added, including announcing the name of the card.
+The opponent must be allowed to verify that the card has the inkable flourish.

-The current status of any card in play (exerted or ready, damage marked, whether the card's ink is dry, etc.) must be completely and correctly communicated by that card's player whenever requested by another player.
+The current status of any card in play (exerted or ready, damage marked, whether the card's ink is dry, etc.) must be completely and correctly communicated by that card's controller whenever requested by a player.